eclipse-bluechi/bluechi/doc/docs/monitoring/peers.md

 The first line in the output is the unique bus name of the application.
 This is the name used to add it as a peer to the previously created monitor.

-Before adding it as peer, however, lets check the status and/or do start and stop operations on the unit that is monitored:
+Before adding it as peer, however, let's check the status and/or do start and stop operations on the unit that is monitored:

 ```bash
 $ bluechictl status laptop cow.service